 The biggest ‘safety’ issue is probably taxi drivers trying to rip you off.
 It’s not exactly about haggling, they won’t budge; it’s more about just knowing your destination and how much the fare should be, and then asking till you actually find a taxi driver offering a fair price.

 The language barrier can be a little hazardous.
 Ever tried pronouncing any Thai?
 What about place names?
 If not, a good tip is to have a card from your hotel with the address in Thai script for the driver.
 They’ll understand that and get you back to your place safely.

 Then there are motorbike taxis and samlors.
 These are more common in less urban areas where car taxis are less frequent.
-They’re good (and fun) if you’re solo traveling.
+They’re good (and fun) if you’re solo traveling in Thailand.
 Samlors have sidecars, motorbike taxis don’t.
 The licensed drivers wear orange vests.

 Whatever you do, be respectful, considerate and appropriate.
 Any concerns?
 We recommend taking a picture of the drivers’ license inside the taxi.
 If something doesn’t feel right, trust your gut.

 Is public transportation in Thailand safe?

 When it comes to public transportation in Thailand, you’re going to have a lot of options – especially when visiting Bangkok.
 Here you can basically take your pick of the bus, the BTS (Skytrain) or the MRT (metro).

 The best thing of all: public transportation in Thailand is safe, absolutely.
 As a bonus, it’s super cheap too!
-You won’t even have to worry overheating since they’re mercifully air-conditioned.
+You won’t even have to worry about overheating since they’re mercifully air-conditioned.

 About the only danger that you’ll have to worry about on either the MRT or BTS is getting lost.
 The city buses, in particular, are often crowded and it’s not easy to understand the routes.
 That’s about the only risk.